dmmnjaws/PAv-2020-2021-Julia-Parasitizing-Java/README.md

 | initOnDemand/StartupV | Initiates 5 Java classes with a total of 297 Java public methods |
 | regressionTestSuite | Executes 38 calls to 29 unique Java public methods |

-NOTE: the initOnDemandV() and initOnStartupV() differ solely in the syntax of imports, which differs from the LoadOnDemand to the LoadOnStartup approach.
+**NOTE:** The initOnDemandV() and initOnStartupV() differ solely in the syntax and semantic of imports, which differs from the LoadOnDemand to the LoadOnStartup approach.

 \
 Benchmark Results - *LoadOnDemand:*